Cloud Vulnerability DB

 A community-led vulnerabilities database

-CVE-2025-59039 affects Prebid Universal Creative (PUC), a JavaScript API for rendering multiple formats.
-The vulnerability was discovered and disclosed on September 9, 2025, impacting version 1.17.3 and the 'latest' version of PUC.
-The issue involved crypto-related malware that was briefly present in these versions, including the widely-used jsdelivr hosting of the file (GitHub Advisory).
+CVE-2025-59039 affects Prebid Universal Creative (PUC), a JavaScript API used for rendering multiple formats.
+The vulnerability was discovered and disclosed on September 9, 2025, impacting PUC version 1.17.3 and users pointing to the 'latest' version.
+The issue involved crypto-related malware that was briefly distributed through npm, including through the popular jsdelivr hosting service (GitHub Advisory).

 The maintainers have unpublished version 1.17.3 from npm.
-Users are advised to transition to version 1.17.2 immediately to avoid similar attacks.
-Additionally, users should refer to Prebid.js 9 release notes for guidance on moving away from the deprecated workflow of using PUC or pointing to a dynamic version (GitHub Advisory).
+Users are advised to transition to version 1.17.2 immediately if they are pointing to the 'latest' version.
+Additionally, users should review the Prebid.js 9 release notes for guidance on moving away from the deprecated workflow of using the PUC or pointing to a dynamic version (GitHub Advisory).

 Source: This report was generated using AI